muff1nman/oauth-openshift-springboot-example/blog1.md

 1. Deploying an OAuth Spring Boot Example Application onto OpenShift
 2. The Basic configuration for OAuth, Spring Boot and OpenShift
 3. AUTOMATIC!! configuration for OAuth, Spring Boot and OpenShift
-4. Principle Extractors for OpenShift OAuth
+4. Authorities Extractor for OpenShift OAuth
 5. Interacting with the OpenShift API using an OAuth Token

 ## Part 1 - Deploying an OAuth Spring Boot Example Application onto OpenShift